Texas city permit guide

 Fire and health are separate tracks

-A truck can need both health documentation and HFD fire inspection records.
+A truck may need both health documentation and HFD fire inspection records.

 Houston expects physical documents